0xhoussam/shell/to-do.md

 - [x] execute heredocs first
 - [x] wait for all prev processes on case of && or ||
 - [x] do not exit from main process
-- [ ] serialize command arguments (might be added in the parser)
+- [x] serialize command arguments (added in the parser phase)
 - [ ] handle echo $?
-- [ ] fix builtins writing to pipes
+- [x] fix builtins writing to pipes
+- [x] cd: handle not directory, invalid folder names
+- [ ] add shell init